iotaledger/serialization.ixi/readme.md

 To do that we define two types of BundleFragment :

-The ClassFragment representing the metadata of a DataFragment.
+The ClassFragment represent the metadata of a DataFragment.
 The DataFragment to store the data and the references to other pieces of data.

 The data part of a DataFragment is stored in it's message field. (maybe be on multiple transactions when required).